cstoquer/pixelbox/README.md

 # Programming with pixelbox

 Pixelbox provides:
- - a main screen canvas in which you can `print` text, `draw` sprites, etc.
+ - a main screen canvas in which you can `print` text, `draw` tiles, sprites or images.
  - a transparent asset loader
  - a keyboard inputs manager
  - an audio manager with transparent loading system